guzmo/xyz-docker-dev-api/README.md

 1. Vagrant [https://www.vagrantup.com/](https://www.vagrantup.com/ "Vagrant")
 2. VirtualBox Manager [http://www.oracle.com/technetwork/server-storage/virtualbox/downloads/index.html](http://www.oracle.com/technetwork/server-storage/virtualbox/downloads/index.html "VM Manager")

+Inside your local repository you need to create a file called **github_secret.env**.
+The API uses this in production so it is needed here as well.

+This file should only contain one row which is

+    GITHUB_SECRET=THISISMYSUPERSECRET

-When you have these installed go to your folder where you cloned this repo and execute:
+If you have followed the above steps you should now be able to go to your folder where you cloned this repo and execute:

     vagrant up

 If you now look in your VirtualBoxManager you should see a new box popup.

 ## Forward ports in VirtualBoxManager ##
 When it has started you need to forward some ports to be able to reach the API on your machine.